Dodgy: Formation and initial activity (1990–97)

-Mathew, while out one night, became engrossed in a conversation with some guy who happened to manage bands.
-Mathew then popped a cassette tape demo of the band into the guy's jacket pocket, without him knowing anything about it.
-This chap turned out to be Andrew Winters.
-The next day, Andrew reached into his pocket, found the tape and played it, then rang the number included within the cassette case.
-They found their manager.
+The band was formed by Nigel Clark, Mathew Priest, and Andy Miller.
+Relocating from Worcestershire to London in 1988, Clark and Priest played together in the trio Purple, with Frederic Colier on the bass.
+They recruited guitarist Ben Lurie, who left the band after one week to join The Jesus and Mary Chain and was replaced by Miller.
+After Colier's departure, the band renamed itself Dodgy.

-At the first Dodgy Club in Bacchus Wine Bar in Kingston Upon Thames, late 1990, they created a following.
-Playing every two weeks.
-Their popularity grew in many regards to Bacchus being well situated within a stone's throw of Twickenham College, Richmond College and Kingston College.
-Within 8 months of bi-weekly club nights at Bacchus, the boys had generated the interest of major recording and publishing labels.
-And in turn, some months into 1991, they signed a six album deal with A&M Records and signed publishing with BMG (after an arcade football game between Virgin and BMG exec's).
+The band played an eight-month residency at a wine bar in Kingston Upon Thames and created a following.
+In 1991, they signed a six-album deal with A&M Records and signed publishing with BMG.

 Dodgy's debut album was produced by The Lightning Seeds' Ian Broudie.
-The band concerned themselves with social issues by supporting The Serious Road Trip, War Child, the Liverpool Dockers' Strike, Charter 88 and youth democracy campaigns.
-The band became the second UK act, after China Drum, to play in Sarajevo after the lifting of the siege, giving a concert at Kuk club in August 1996.
+The band concerned themselves with social issues by supporting The Serious Road Trip, War Child, the Liverpool Dockers' Strike, Charter88 and youth democracy campaigns.
+The band became the second UK act, after China Drum, to play in Sarajevo after the lifting of the siege, giving a concert at the Kuk club in August 1996.
 They returned to Bosnia in 1997, to film a programme with Kate Thornton in Mostar.